 COURSE CANVAS

-Course Information, MindTap access, practice material and class announcements, etc., can be found on the course Canvas, https://courses.missouri.edu/.
-You may also check your current grades in "Grades".
+Course Information, practice material and announcements (including any changes made regarding the class), etc., can be found on the course Canvas, https://courses.missouri.edu/.
+You may also check your current grades in "Grades" on the course Canvas site.